EN - GBP

 30 Sep 2025

-Your child’s mental health and their school performance are deeply connected, one influences the other more than many realise.
+Your child’s mental health and their school performance are definitely and deeply connected, each influencing the other more than many realise.
 Emotional stress, anxiety, low mood, or burnout can make concentration, memory and motivation harder.
 These often show up as dips in grades, disengagement, or behavioural issues.

 Research published in ScienceDirect shows that children with social, emotional and behavioural problems are more likely to perform worse academically over time.
 In fact, poor mental health in a school setting is associated with increased risk of truancy, grade repetition, or dropping out (PMC).